 This question is at the core of urban geography and regional studies.
 For a long time, measures were collected and statistics were produced according to political-administrative divisions or dedicated territorial frameworks.
 This means that they were carried out within, firstly, existing territorial partitions and, secondly, the framework of a discrete approach; the problem with this approach is that such partitions of the geographical space (by definition continuous) into distinct areas are more or less heterogeneous.
 These divisions were often used by default by analysts from the 19th century until the late 1960s, the early 1970s, and before the so-called spatial turn.

 This bias is important to take into account when one hopes to compare data spatially and study flows between locations.
-Various authors in demography, economy and geography, have been able to demonstrate the binding role of such political-administrative divisions in the implementation of geographical or economical models, in particular those concerning the analysis of spatial interactions (Alvanides & al., 2000).
-Some of them have also proposed partition methods that ignore administrative divisions (for a recent review, see: Van Hamme et al., 2011), or that are directly based on relational data (links or flows), such as methods that maximize cumulated intra zonal interactions for example.
+Various authors in demography, economy and geography, have been able to demonstrate the binding role of such political-administrative divisions in the implementation of geographical or economic models, in particular those concerning the analysis of spatial interactions (Alvanides & al., 2000).
+Some of them have also proposed partition methods that ignore administrative divisions (for a recent review, see: Van Hamme et al., 2011), or that are directly based on spatial criteria or relational data (links or flows), such as methods that maximize cumulated intra-zonal interactions, for example.
 In this case, what is important is the choice of the aggregation function, taking into account its effects on the level and the process (Masser & Brown, 1975 ; Hirst, 1977).
 Similarly, the instability of statistical results in the context of a variable geographical unit (better known as the Modifiable Area Unit Problem - MAUP problem) is proven (Openshaw, 1977).
 These problems are acute, particularly at the international and global scale - which is already sensitive to the choice of the mapping projection system: first, administrative areas are not designed to delineate functional areas and, second, they are not easily comparable between countries.
 As geographical datasets are becoming increasingly available, with a finer scale and local data points, this issue is particularly relevant.

 Concretely, the questions that we need to address are:

-1) How to consider the geographic space: as a discrete partition where cities are points or areas (depending on the scale) or as a (continuous) surface where cities are defined by a scope with potentially fuzzy boundaries?
+1) Should we consider the geographic space as a discrete partition where cities are points or areas (depending on the scale)?
+Or, should we consider it as a (continuous) surface where cities are defined by a scope with potentially fuzzy boundaries?

 2) How to associate local data points into meaningful aggregations, adjusted to the analysis, called clusters or functional regions?
-The effects of an unadapted clustering method can be quite elusive to the researcher, due to their complexity and subtle variations, particularly spatial ones.
-Actually, the spatial component of the problem, combined with the different scales of analysis and the exploration of flows can rapidly muddle the situation.
+The effects of unadapted clustering methods can be quite elusive to the researcher, due to their complexity and subtle variations, particularly spatial ones.
+Actually, the spatial component of the problem, weighted or not, combined with the different scales of analysis and the exploration of relative values and flows can rapidly muddle the situation.